Ram-Bhagat/react-projects/04reactRouter/README.md

 # React + Vite
+# React App with React Router

+This is a simple React application that demonstrates how to use React Router for navigation and routing within a single-page application (SPA).

+## Features

+- **Routing**: Utilizes React Router to handle navigation and routing.
+- **Multiple Pages**: Demonstrates how to create multiple pages within a single-page application.
+- **Dynamic Routing**: Shows how to handle dynamic routes and parameters.
+- **Navigation**: Provides examples of navigation using `<Link>` components.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.